NBA Hall of Fame

 For his transformative leadership during the NBA's most critical growth period, he was inducted into the Basketball Hall of Fame in 1981.

-Kennedy's Awards & Records
+Kennedy's Awards & Honors

 • Namesake of the J. Walter Kennedy Citizenship Award (established 1975)